-

 I enjoyed a lot of success with this line.
 I took it to Paris in 2003 and it was a huge hit, we had tons of Japanese customers and some of the coolest shops across the USA carried the line.
 What I didn’t realize at the time was that it was a TREND and that trend came to a screeching halt just as the Great Recession hit like a hammer, and the party was over.

-Out of the ashes of the Amano Trading Company dumpster fire, Amano Studio was born.
+Out of the ashes of the Amano Trading Company, Amano Studio was born.

 Here are some examples of our early work as Amano Studio...